michaelglenister/MODE-TASK/docs/source/pca.rst

 2.PCA on internal coordinates
 -----------------------------

-User can also performs the PCA on internal coordinates of a MD trajectory.
-Options are availaible for different types of internal coordinates such as:*pairwise distance between atoms*, *1-3 angle between backbone atoms*, *psi angle*, and *phi angle*.
+User can also perform the PCA on internal coordinates of a MD trajectory.
+Options are available for different types of internal coordinates such as:*pairwise distance between atoms*, *1-3 angle between backbone atoms*, *psi angle*, and *phi angle*.

 **General Usage:**